jakenguyen0118/angry-birds/readme.md

 #### Models

 Your model will handle the angry bird data.
-It should be an array of data.
-Don't forget to export this data!
+Move the It's an array of data that needs to be imported.

 #### Controllers

-You will have 1 controller.
-It will handle all of the `/angry-birds` routes.
+You will have 1 controller which will handle all of the `/angry-birds` routes.

 | **URL** | **HTTP Verb** | Action |
 |------------|-------------|-------------|